GSA/datagov-harvester/docs/decisions/000-orchestrator.md

 ## Decision Drivers <!-- optional -->

-- Solution must be FEDRamped, or the SSB needs to be extended to support it.
+- Solution must be FEDRamped, contained entirely within Cloud.gov, or the SSB needs to be extended to support it.

 ## Considerations